 The counterparty credit risk strategy, policy and implementation principles are defined in a policy document approved by the Board.
-The Bank carries out measurement, monitoring and limit-setting activities for this risk in line with its policy.
-In 2015, the Bank started to use the internal model method (IMM) to measure and report its counterparty credit risk, which is currently measured by using the current exposure method (CEM) for derivative transactions, repurchase transactions, security and commodity lending.
-Within this scope, the Bank implements risk mitigation techniques through its framework agreements (e.g., ISDA, CSA and GMRA), obtaining collateral and complementing margins as part of counterparty credit risk management to the extent allowed by national and international law.
+The Bank measures, monitors and creates limits for this risk in line with this policy.
+The Bank uses the internal model method to measure and report its counterparty credit risk for derivative transactions, repurchase transactions, security and commodity lending and uses the Current Exposure Method for regulatory purposes.
+Within this scope, the Bank employs risk mitigation techniques through its framework agreements (e.g., ISDA, CSA and GMRA), obtaining collateral and complementing margins as part of counterparty credit risk management to the extent allowed by national and international law.
+The Bank also calculates economic capital for counterparty credit risk by way of a model that uses parameters based upon an internal model.